jameshfisher/jameshfisher.com/_posts/2016-12-20-http-hello-world.md

 ---
-title: Hello world HTTP server
+title: "Writing a 'hello world' HTTP server in C"
 ---

 Writing a "hello world" HTTP server is surprisingly simple.
 This responds to every request with a "hello world" page: